CSSLint/csslint/README.md

 ### Don't use IDs in selectors

 IDs shouldn't be used in selectors because these rules are too tightly coupled with the HTML and have no possibility of reuse.
 It's much preferred to use classes in selectors and then apply a class to an element in the page.
+Additionally, IDs impact your specificity and can lead to specificity wars.
+Read more about using IDs for styles here: http://oli.jp/2011/ids/

 ### Don't qualify headings

 Heading elements (`h1`-`h6`) should be defined as top-level styles and not scoped to particular areas of the page.
+This allows those styles to be reused across your site for better visual consistency and performance and easier maintenance.
 For example, this is an example of an overqualified heading:

 ```css
 .foo h1 {